 In a flooded paddy, a boy from Bashailbhog village (Bangladesh) helps researchers to collect porewater samples from various sediment depths. tions are particularly high near the irrigation inlet.
 However, concentrations also rise gradually in more distant parts of the fields, increasing the risk of arsenic accumulating in rice plants and grains.
 As well as entering the food chain in trace amounts, the toxic effects of arsenic could lead to reduced yields.
 Roberts comments: "We conclude from our The risk of reduced yields is higher in fields not flooded during the monsoon season. findings that arsenic accumulates more rapidly in areas which are not regularly flooded, and that there is a greater risk of future yield reductions in these areas."
 Non-flooded fields should therefore be sparingly irrigated, so that the amount of arsenic added to soils is kept to a minimum.
+A global problem Contamination of drinking water with arsenic is a global problem.
+Regions affected include West Bengal, Vietnam, Thailand, Taiwan, Inner Mongolia, several South American countries, the US, Canada and parts of Europe.
+Slightly elevated concentrations of arsenic in groundwater are also found in certain areas of Switzerland.
+As a result of the weathering of rocks, arsenic is released into sediments and transported to the fertile deltas of major rivers.
+If the sediments are adequately supplied with oxygen, arsenic remains bound to them.
+Generally, however, organic matter is also deposited in these sediments, and oxygen is consumed as this matter is degraded.
+Under anoxic conditions, microorganisms resort to the reduction of iron oxides and iron hydroxides.
+Arsenic bound to these compounds is then released, contaminating groundwater.
 Contact:

 Linda Roberts, linda.roberts@eawag.ch Dr Stephan Hug, stephan.hug@eawag.ch Tracking cadmium accumulation Heavy metals in surface waters are absorbed by microalgae which form biofilms on stones and sediments.
 To date, little has been known about how precisely and under what conditions such uptake occurs.
 The process has now been studied in detail by a research group from the Environmental Toxicology department, taking cadmium as an example.
 Algae are extremely sensitive to environmental influences - including pollutants in surface waters.
-For this reason, they are frequently used as determined by the available. not the total. concentration.
+For this reason, they are frequently used as determined by the available, not the total. concentration.